GSA-TTS/identity-handbook/_articles/secops-incident-response-guide.md

 * Sitreps should be sent approximately daily.

-## Frequently Asked Questions / Expectations
+## Frequently Asked Questions and Expectations

 ### Who does the Incident Response Guide apply to?